mpaulweeks/cfc2018/homework/canvas/README.md

 ![](console.png)

 ## Meta Tips
+- You can view the [pink site's source code](https://github.com/mpaulweeks/cfc2018/blob/master/index.html) as an example
+- Use this [Facebook debugger site](https://developers.facebook.com/tools/debug/sharing) to verify
+  - You can only test this after uploading, your local URL won't work
-- Use the debugger above to test your changes.
-Note - it can take a couple minutes for your uploaded changes to appear live, and then you have to Scrape Again
+  - Remember, it can take a couple minutes for your uploaded changes to appear live, and then you have to Scrape Again
 - Use the same title for your HTML <title> and the meta title
 - Image urls have to be absolute, ie with the "http://" beginning